pudly/schmopera-hugo/content/articles/elitism-irony-and-the-phantom-of-the-opera.md

 lastmod = "2015-04-23T14:46:00-04:00"
 preamble = "This is a guest post by singer and Schmopera contributor [Gregory Finney.](https://twitter.com/gregory_finney) He has written for us before, [to much success](http://schmopera.com/how-i-acted-my-way-into-an-opera-career/).
 Catch him onstage later this summer with [LooseTEA Music Theatre](http://looseteamusictheatre.com/current-productionautocorrect-operas/)." publishDate = "2014-07-14T06:00:00-04:00" short_description = "Guys, maybe we are a little elitist...\n\nSo.
-On quartz.com recently there was a piece by a young soprano named Chelsea Feltman entitled \"Don't Ask a Young Opera Singer These Three Questions\".
-This piece has kinda been written before, but that's fine, and there were some pretty funny animations done about it from a stage actor's perspective circling around about four years ago." slug = "elitism-irony-and-the-phantom-of-the-opera" title = "Elitism, Irony, and The Phantom of the Opera"
+On quartz.com recently there was a piece by a young soprano named Chelsea Feltman entitled &quot;Don&#039;t Ask a Young Opera Singer These Three Questions&quot;.
+This piece has kinda been written before, but that&#039;s fine, and there were some pretty funny animations done about it from a stage actor&#039;s perspective circling around about four years ago." slug = "elitism-irony-and-the-phantom-of-the-opera" title = "Elitism, Irony, and The Phantom of the Opera"
 +++